We develop methods and codes to understand and predict the properties of molecules and condensed systems.

 We study spin defects in wide-band gap semiconductors, in search of promising systems for the realization of quantum bits, or qubits, in solid-state environments.
 Our current focus is on carbide and nitride materials.

-We gratefully acknowledge support from DOE-BES, NSF-CCI, ANL, Chicago-MRSEC, CHIMaD, and CASP-EFRC.
+We gratefully acknowledge support from DOE-BES, NSF-DMR, Chicago-MRSEC, CHIMaD, AFOSR and ONR.